 Phillips Lytle’s Not-For-Profit Team takes an interdisciplinary approach to counseling our not-for-profit clients on these challenges.
 Our team includes attorneys with experience in advising not-for-profit organizations on formation, structure, governance, directors’ and officers’ liability insurance and indemnification, tax, tax exemption applications, executive compensation, labor and employment, tax-exempt bond financing, litigation, leases, real estate and asset acquisitions and sales, joint ventures, mergers, consolidations and dissolutions.

 Phillips Lytle’s attorneys have many years of experience working with charitable, cultural, service-oriented, educational and health care organizations, as well as social welfare organizations and trade or business associations.
-We represent organizations ranging from small startups to large, established institutions.
+We represent not-for-profit organizations ranging from small startups to large, established institutions.
 Our attorneys have practical first-hand knowledge of the not-for-profit world from their active leadership roles serving on a broad range of not-for-profit boards.

 We also counsel numerous organizations on revisions to their governing documents to comply with recent changes in New York’s Not-for-Profit Corporation Law.

 Members of the Phillips Lytle Not-For-Profit Team provide board training on governance and other issues facing not-for-profits.
 In collaboration with a New York State Charities Bureau official, team members presented a program on governance and recent changes in New York law to nearly 200 board members in Western New York.
 In addition, our attorneys regularly speak about governance and tax matters of interest to not-for-profit organizations and industry associations throughout the community.